srajiang/great-escape/README.md

 ## UI Components

-* 3D game assets rendered in 3.js
-* Sounds
+* All 3D game assets rendered in three.js.
+Three.js is a cross-browser JavaScript library and Application Programming Interface (API) used to create and display animated 3D computer graphics in a web browser.
+Three.js uses WebGL.
+* Sound Assets - FreeSound.com
+* Credit to CupcakeJuice [deviantart](https://www.deviantart.com/cupcakejuice/art/Cute-Croissant-194136322) for the basis of my "Frenchified croissant".
+* Credit to Anastasia Shedu [modeler](https://sketchfab.com/Anastasia.Shedu) for the low-poly croissant model used in this game.